Registration on CoWIN must for those between 18 and 44 years to get vaccine shot | Health

 ''An increased demand is expected once the vaccination is opened for all.
 For the purpose of crowd control, registering on CoWIN portal and making an appointment to get a vaccine will be mandatory for those aged between 18 and 45 years.
 Walks-in will not be allowed in the beginning so that there is no chaos,'' an official said.

-According to the Liberalised Pricing and Accelerated National COVID-19 Vaccination Strategy, COVID-19 vaccination will continue to be free at government vaccination centers that receive doses from the Centre for eligible population groups comprising healthcare workers, frontline workers and people above 45 years of age.
+According to the Liberalised Pricing and Accelerated National COVID-19 Vaccination Strategy, COVID-19 vaccination will continue to be free at government vaccination centres that receive doses from the Centre for eligible population groups comprising healthcare workers, frontline workers and people above the 45 years of age.

-The price charged for vaccination by private hospitals would be monitored, he had said, adding, ''The present dispensation where private COVID vaccination centers receive doses from the government and can charge up to Rs 250 per dose will cease to exist.''
+The price charged for vaccination by private hospitals would be monitored, he had said, adding, ''The present dispensation where private COVID vaccination centres receive doses from the government and can charge up to Rs 250 per dose will cease to exist.''
+PTI PLB NSD TIR TIR TIR

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)